What is this guide?

 Typically, franchisors handle their franchisee’s web presence in one of four ways:

-- A local mini-site (Still better, but not ideal for SEO): Mini-sites are better than single pages in that they offer each franchise to have separate pages for their services, contact information, portfolio of work, etc. This gives them more opportunity to rank for more local search terms, but it comes with big downsides.
-These setups usually result in bloated, overcomplicated websites which Google doesn’t prefer.
-They’re also typically very demanding to set up and maintain and lend themselves to duplicate content.
+- A local mini-site (better for SEO): Mini-sites are better than single pages in that they offer each franchise to have separate pages for their services, contact information, portfolio of work, etc. This gives them more opportunity to rank for more local search terms and enables you to maintain corporate quality control over each franchise location’s contact information as well as ensure your brand identity is consistently conveyed.

-Step 2: Provide key information on each franchisee website
+Step 2: Provide key information on each franchisee mini site

 Here’s a checklist to ensure you’ve got the basics covered: